Serve the Termination Papers

 You must do everything you can to locate the parent.
 Contact friends, family members, employers, coworkers, or anyone who might know where the parent can be found.
 Search for the person online through social networking sites and by email.
 You can also check the Post Office for forwarding information.
 Check with any source that might lead you to a good address for the parent.
 This is called doing your “due diligence.”
 The Affidavit of Due Diligence (below) includes many suggested search sites.
 The judge will want to see you tried as many of those avenues as possible.

-WARNING!Some judges require someone other than the Petitioner to do the search for the other parent.
+WARNING!Some judges require someone other than the Petitioner to search for the other parent.
 You may need to ask a neutral person to do the "due diligence" search and fill out the "Affidavit of Due Diligence" paperwork showing the places they searched.
 If you want a professional to do the search, you can look for people who offer "skip trace" services and they will try and find the parent for a fee.
 They should provide you with the required affidavit detailing their attempts to locate the person.

 If you still cannot find the parent, you can ask the Court for permission to serve by publishing the notice of hearing in a newspaper and mailing a copy of the petition and notice of hearing to his or her last known address.
 You will have to detail all of the efforts you made to find the parent.